 Choosing to expand overseas is sometimes risky for nonprofits, but it is also gratifying to access a new market and share your mission with the world.
 One key to success in the global marketplace is working with an experienced partner.

-Velocity Global’s International PEO solution helps nonprofits changes live abroad every day.
+Velocity Global’s Employer of Record solution helps nonprofits changes live abroad every day.
 Our experts know what it takes for an organization to be successful overseas and they help you navigate the unique operational challenges nonprofits face.

 To learn more about how Velocity Global helps nonprofits find success overseas, read how Velocity Global worked with Great Kids, Inc. to quickly hire and onboard a key international employee and expand the organization’s life-changing services.
 If you’re a nonprofit that’s ready to take advantage of benefits of global expansion, get in touch with our experts today.